 Use During Pregnancy and Breastfeeding

 Reproduction studies with metronidazole in some animal species showed increased risk of carcinogenic activity.
 No adequate and well-controlled studies have been done in pregnant women.
 Most human studies have not shown increased risk of cancer, birth defects, or other fetal adverse effects after use of metronidazole during pregnancy; however, in some studies, cleft lip (with or without cleft palate) was reported in neonates of women who took metronidazole during the 1st trimester.
-Some experts advise avoiding metronidazole during the 1st trimester, although the Centers for Disease Control and Prevention's (CDC) 2015 sexually transmitted diseases treatment guidelines indicate that a single 2-g dose can be used at any stage of pregnancy to treat trichomoniasis.
+Some experts advise avoiding metronidazole during the 1st trimester, although the Centers for Disease Control and Prevention's (CDC) 2021 sexually transmitted infections treatment guidelines indicate that a single 2-g dose can be used at any stage of pregnancy to treat trichomoniasis.

 Metronidazole enters breast milk; use during breastfeeding is not recommended.

 There are limited data on use of tinidazole during pregnancy, but because animal studies suggest moderate risk, tinidazole is avoided during pregnancy.
+Breastfeeding should be deferred for 72 hours after a single 2-g oral dose of tinidazole.

 Adverse Effects of Metronidazole and Tinidazole